gsiri007/pad-img/README.md

 # bg-wall

-Utility that converts portrait images to a wallpaper with a specific background color
+Utility that converts portrait images to a wallpaper with a specific padding color

 ### Built With